 Members are using e-ICM for training and continuing professional development.

 Pain Management (e-Pain)

 The learning sessions are mapped to the UK curriculum, which is closely aligned to the ABRMI curriculum.
-ABRMI is responsible for improving quality and training standards in radiology across the Middle East.
+ABRMI is responsible for improving quality and training standards in radiology across the region.

 Safeguarding Children and Young People

 Our Safeguarding Children and Young People programme is relevant to all health, social care and occupational health professionals who work with children.
 This programme has been developed by a consortium of professional bodies, led by the UK's Royal College of Paediatrics and Child Health.